aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/bereshit/parashat-toldot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="h"><sup>46</sup>&nbsp;So Rivqah said to Yitsḥaq: "I loathe my life because of those Ḥet women ; if Yaaqov should take a wife from the Ḥet women – like these, from the women of the land, why should I have life?"</span>
+<span class="h"><sup>46</sup>&nbsp;So Rivqah said to Yitsḥaq: "I loathe my life because of those Ḥet women ; if Yaaqov should take a wife from the Ḥet women – like these, from the women of the land, why should I have life?"</span>[foot]The theme of Esau Hittite women is taken up from last chapter.
+If P is supplementary to J, then Rebeccah's statement may be understood as subterfuge – she doesn't want to tell Isaac that Esau wishes to kill Jacob (otherwise this text simply reflects P's version of events).[/foot]
 </div></td></tr>